-Create a next-generation call center with Voice Gateway
+Create a next-generation call center with Voice Agent

-Use the Voice Gateway offering on IBM Cloud Private to orchestrate Watson services and Twilio
+Use the Voice Agent offering on IBM Cloud to orchestrate Watson services and Twilio

 |100||Introduction to Watson Assistant||Article|